Saturday, October 31, 2020

 I'm using writing prompts from Rustico and although I won't blog a post everyday, I will try to do it at least once a week!

 Our retirement place is out in the country, and though I love it, I'm not one on living the rustic life.
 I don't particularly like hearing the coyotes wail at night when they sound like they're on the other side of the fence.
 I don't like that there is almost zero light outside to see as you figure your way to the pumphouse to go potty.
 I am not a fan of snakes and scorpions.
 I don't like that mice can easily take over wherever you are planning to prepare a meal - the BBQ grill, for example.
 I hate that my "kids" won't be coming there to spend larger chunks of time with us and that we have to give up Camp Rustown to be out there.
 And I am worried about being isolated out there, just Mark and me, old and vulnerable, and alone, just the two of us.
-Wah.

 But.

 I'm excited to build and design a house that meets our tastes and needs, not just one that's conveniently big enough and in a good school district.
-I look forward to us gardening.
-Together.
+I look forward to us gardening together.
 I like that we can sit on our lawn chairs and look around at the countryside and think "this belongs to us".
 I like to imagine that Mark and I will have a magical place for our grandchidren to look forward to visiting in the summer and at Christmastime.
 And I know that, Mark in particular, will be happier and more relaxed when we are out here, and that will make me happy, too.

 Well.
 I guess that makes me a country person.
 Although I do love Camp Rustown and it will be so bittersweet to leave a place where we have raised our family.